 Lawful Permanent Resident

 An individual becomes a lawful permanent resident (“LPR”) of the U.S. when they are “lawfully granted the privilege of residing permanently in the United States as an immigrant in accordance with the immigration laws.”
 The IRS takes the position in Publication 519 that the privilege is granted on the mere issuance of permanent resident card; apparently even if they are still overseas and have never stepped foot on American soil.
-Some practitioners take the position that an individual is not “granted the privilege” until (1) formal admission into the U.S. with the green card in-hand or (2) if they are already present, official approval of an Application for Adjustment of Status.
+Some practitioners take the position that an individual is not “granted the privilege” until (1) formal admission into the U.S. with the green card in-hand, (2) if they are already present, official approval of an Application for Adjustment of Status, or (3) when you re-enter the U.S. with the green card instead of a visa.
 Thereafter, the individual remains an LPR until the status is formally abandoned, administratively revoked, or judicially revoked.
 However, Treasury does not have the authority to define what constitutes a Lawful Permanent Resident under immigration law; therefore, it is our firm’s position that the regulatory requirement of formal abandonment is invalid as a matter of law.
 Nevertheless, we will analyze the legally invalid regulations for the sake of thoroughness.

 Formal abandonment is accomplished by either (1) filing USCIS Form i-407 in-person at a U.S. consulate or U.S. Port of Entry or (2) providing evidence that the i-407 and a dated letter stating the individual’s intent to abandon with the Green Card attached was mailed to a Consular Officer.
 Although DHS Form i-151 requests the date of abandonment for immigration purposes, the IRS considers the abandonment date to the filing date without statutory authority for interpreting it that way.
 It is important to emphasize that a person does not have the “privilege of residing permanently” in the U.S. until formally granted entrance into the U.S.; therefore, if you got the green card while overseas but never entered the U.S., there is legal authority for the position that you never actually become an LPR under the tax code.
 Nevertheless, an individual may possibly accomplish retroactive statutory abandonment with a retroactive treaty election to be treated as a resident of another country.